-The idea of pollution is a collective cost effective violent mechanism which reinforces the inherited inequality.
+The idea of pollution is a cost effective collective violent mechanism which reinforces the inherited inequality.
 Hence whenever the Dalits have tried to obtain social equality and to improve their conditions this has been very often violently opposed by the high castes.
 In this the high castes do not exhibit an irrational mind.
 They oppose the Dalits because they stand to gain from the Dalit people's social and economic inferiority.

 The practice of untouchability goes beyond the use of superstition to control the population.
 If Dalits believe in the Karma theory at all, then it is not in the Brahminical sense, of being re-born into a better caste, for the for the good deeds committed in the previous life.
 Their belief is more akin to the Buddhist or Christian belief of reaping what one has sown in this life.
 Most Dalits do not believe in the concept of untouchability.
 They may be forced to participate in some of the practices of it due to circumstances.
 The untouchability practices allow the higher castes to control society at the village level.
-This is at micro level the equivalent of having a local Brahmin priest, controlling the local population, using varnasharama dharma, rather than a standing army which is more expensive.
+Historically this is, at micro level, the equivalent of having a local Brahmin priest, controlling the local population, using varnasharama dharma, rather than a standing army which is more expensive.
 Local overt violence or threat of violence kept the people in check without having to resort to open naked military force but the king was always the ultimate defender of the caste system.
 God king Rama killing Shambuk is an example of this concept.
 This is the secret of the so called Indian people's pessimism, of the lack of widespread historical rebellions.

 Untouchability theretofore is not about the concept of pure and impure as such, it is not a superstition.
 It is a very cost effective way of implementing local control.
 This is the reason why Gandhian methods of eradicating this practice were doomed to failure from the first day.
 The higher castes can not be expected to have a sense of shame on this issue because they materially benefit from this practice.

-Hence any organisation or group in India that does not addresses the issue of untouchability and the subsequent violence that is met whilst fighting it will probably not be taken seriously by the Dalits.
+Hence any organisation or group in India that does not addresses the issue of untouchability and the subsequent violence that is met,whilst fighting it will probably not be taken seriously by the Dalits.

 That the question of pure/impure arises in only certain cultures and at certain times and the degree of hostility shown to the oppressed varies is no accident of history.
 If we take the concept of untouchability in its widest sense, then the common factor seems to be the insecurity the ruling class (elite or non-elite) feels for itself.
 Whether it was the Blacks of South Africa or the Burakumin of Japan or the Untouchables of India today, certain common factors make their appearance.
 It is not only the potential threat posed by these groups to the ruling class but also the benefits obtained by the ruling class by its divide and rule policies, that decide the amount of hostility shown by the rulers.
 Whilst in South Africa, the first factor was prominent, in India the second factor is fundamental.
 But these factors can change their places, judging by the rising atrocities figures on Dalits; circumstances have changed rapidly in India.